How to Clean a Tent with Mold: A Step-by-Step Guide

 Using a sponge or soft brush dipped in your chosen cleaning solution (white vinegar mixture/bleach mixture/baking soda mixture/commercial mold cleaner), gently scrub the affected areas where mold is present.

-Allow the cleaning solution to penetrate into the fabric for some time as recommended:
+Allow the cleaning solution to penetrate into the fabric for some time as recommended.
+Remember to ensure complete mold removal.

 • 30 minutes for vinegar and baking soda solutions.